Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Real-world applications

 Figure~\ref{fig:finger.tapping.KNS.C2} displays the $Z$-scores at the activated voxels over four slices of the brain.
-These slices were chosen for our displays because they comprise the ipsi- and contra-lateral pre-motor cortices (pre-M1), the primary motor cortex (M1), the pre-supplementary motor cortex (pre-SMA), and the supplementary motor cortex (SMA).
+The displayed slices comprise the ipsi- and contra-lateral pre-motor cortices (pre-M1), the primary motor cortex (M1), the pre-supplementary motor cortex (pre-SMA), and the supplementary motor cortex (SMA).
 We see broad agreement between the replications in each of the four slices.
-We compared our KNOB-SynC results with the robust adaptive smoothing and thresholding (AR-FAST) algorithm of ~\citet{almodovarandmaitra19} implemented by the {\tt R} package {\tt RFASTfMRI}~\citep{almodovarandmaitra19a} which shows far less agreement among the 5 replicates in terms of detected activation in the four slices.
+We compare our KNOB-SynC results with the robust adaptive smoothed thresholding (AR-FAST) algorithm of ~\citet{almodovarandmaitra19} implemented by the {\tt R} package {\tt RFASTfMRI}~\citep{almodovarandmaitra19a} which shows far less agreement among the 5 replicates in terms of detected activation in the four slices.
 Specifically, KNOB-SynC (Figure \ref{fig:finger.tapping.KNS.C2}) identifies activation in the left M1 and in the ipsi-lateral pre-M1 areas.
 There is some identified activation in the contra-lateral pre-M1, pre-SMA and SMA voxels.
 On the other hand, AR-FAST (Figure \ref{fig:finger.tapping.AR}) finds less activation in the left M1 and in the ipsi-lateral pre-M1 areas.
-Figure~\ref{fig:JI.kns} displays the Jaccard Index~\citep{jaccard1901} of the activation detected (using KNOB-SynC) between each pair of replications.
-Figure~\ref{fig:JI.ar} displays similar Jaccard Index calculations with regard to activation detected using AR-FAST.
+Figure~\ref{fig:JI.kns} displays the \citet{jaccard1901} index of the activation detected (using KNOB-SynC) between each pair of replications.
+Figure~\ref{fig:JI.ar} displays similar Jaccard index calculations with regard to activation detected using AR-FAST.
 The Jaccard indices are higher for KNOB-SynC-found activation for each pair of replications and show greater reproducibility.
-The summarized Jaccard Index of \citet{maitra10} which provides an overall measure of reproducibility of activation detected across replicates was 0.238 for KNOB-SynC and 0.102 for AR-FAST which was shown~\citep{almodovarandmaitra19} to be a top performer on this dataset.
+The summarized Jaccard index of \citet{maitra10} which provides an overall measure of reproducibility of activation detected across replicates is 0.238 for KNOB-SynC and 0.102 for AR-FAST which was shown~\citep{almodovarandmaitra19} to be a top performer on this dataset.
 We comment that while the overall Jaccard indices are low for both methods, the low value of 0.238 also reflects the challenge of activation detection in single-subject fMRI.
 Seen in this context, KNOB-SynC does quite well.
 This example illustrates the potential of KNOB-SynC to improve and refine clustering solutions making it possible, for instance, to use $k$-means and to alleviate some of the concerns raised in ~\citet{thirionetal14}.